Eldar Mahmudov: Career

 In 1980-2004 Mahmudov served in internal affairs agencies, firstly of the Azerbaijan Soviet Socialist Republic (to 1991) and thereafter the Ministry of Internal Affairs of Azerbaijan Republic.
-His duties included preventing organized crime and criminal investigation.
+His duties included criminal investigation and preventing organized crime.
 In 1992, Mahmudov was appointed Head of the Drugs Enforcement Department of the Ministry of Internal Affairs (Azerbaijan).
 In 1993-2003, Mahmudov was Chief of the Economic Crimes Department and the Operative Economic Coordination Bureau.
 In early 2004, he was appointed Head of the Main Directorate for Combatting Illicit Drug Trafficking.